 I love snacking.
 I really do.
 I doubt I’m alone in this one, but there’s nothing like a lil foodie treat to keep you going during the day, or to use as a deadline motivator (When I was writing my dissertation last year I’d reward myself with treats for every 1000 words I wrote).
-So today, in honour of getting our craft on and also in honour of many requests to reveal this recipe, I thought I’d share with you my how to make my favourite snack: choco-peanut energy balls.
+So today, in honour of creativity, self care and ethical living and also in honour of many requests to reveal this recipe, I thought I’d share with you my how to make my favourite snack: choco-peanut energy balls.
 These guys are super easy and take like 10 minutes to make, so even a complete creative beginner can get involved.
 They’re also tasty, customisable and generally a lot healthier than most things you might pick up in the corner shop, whilst still providing you with that snacky goodness.

 The recipe below is a batch recipe: I make a whole load of these at once, store them in the fridge and then take them to work with me through the week (and beyond).
 A lot of these ingredients I have at home in bulk sizes, so I can make these fairly often with no fuss, and always have a snack ready to go.
 Additionally I would recommend using cacao powder for a healthier option, however when moving house recently I found loads of dark chocolate cocoa powder that I forgot I owned.
 So, in the spirit of fighting pointless food waste, I used cocoa powder here, making it a little less healthy, but once I am at the stage where I buy new ingredients again I will get cacao.